powsybl/powsybl-dynawo/docs/dynamic_simulation/configuration.md

 **log.levelFilter**
 `log.levelFilter` defines the log level for Dynawo log.
 The default value is `INFO`.
-The available `com.powsybl.dynawaltz.DynaWaltzParameters.LogLevel` values are:
+The available `com.powsybl.dynawo.DynawoSimulationParameters.LogLevel` values are:
 - `DEBUG`
 - `INFO`
 - `WARN`